 Production Status / Donate

 We began filming in early 2015 and have been following the story in Brooks County ever since.

-We are currently in post-production, and the film will premiere in early 2020.
+We are currently in post-production, and the film will premiere in 2020.

-Missing in Brooks County is funded by Wellspring Advisors, Fork Films, the Arizona Commission on the Arts, the LEF Foundation, the University of Arizona Office of Research & Discovery, Human Rights POV, UA Hanson Film Institute, the Connecticut Commission on Culture and Tourism, Mountainfilm, and the University of Arizona College of Fine Arts.
+Missing in Brooks County is funded by ITVS, Fork Films, and Engel Entertainment, with additional funding from Perspective Fund, the Arizona Commission on the Arts, the LEF Foundation, the University of Arizona Office of Research & Discovery, Human Rights POV, UA Hanson Film Institute, the Connecticut Commission on Culture and Tourism, Mountainfilm, and the University of Arizona College of Fine Arts.
 Fiscal sponsorship by the International Documentary Association.

 Your donation to this important project is 100% tax deductible.